Scenario Preview, Part One

 We’ve taken Panzer Grenadier into the 1950’s before, but only in alternate-history works based on a Cold War gone hot.
 I always knew the game system would work fine there (the differential-based gun-vs.-armor subsystem was designed to make sure of that), but for years World War II topics took center stage.

 Jay Townsend decided to make a change happen, and bring historical Panzer Grenadier battles into the 1950’s.
-Korean War: Pusan Perimeter is the first of a four-part opus (three boxed games, one expansion book) that will eventually cover all of the war and its many participants.
-But even the longest journey starts with but a single step, so here’s the first look at the scenarios from Korean War: Pusan Perimeter:
+Korean War: Pusan Perimeter is the first of a multi-part opus that continues in Korean War: Counter Attack.
+But even the longest journey starts with but a single step, so here’s the first look at the scenarios from Korean War: Pusan Perimeter.
+You can see the rest of the scenario previews in Part Two, Part Three, Part Four and Part Five.

 25 June 1950